marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 and that the space reported by *df* is the usable space as seen by the user.
-The actual minimum size, metadata included, of an ext filesystem is not trivial to calculate: there is a detailed [article](http://www.tldp.org/HOWTO/Filesystems-HOWTO-6.html) on TLDP which explains the layout of ext2.
+The actual minimum size, metadata included, of an ext filesystem is not trivial to calculate: there is a detailed [article](http://www.tldp.org/HOWTO/Filesystems-HOWTO-6.html) on TLDP which covers the layout of ext2.
 The structure basically consists of block groups, each one being divided as follows:

 * Superblock